Poncé Gaudissard: Criminal relapse and link with the Meyrargues case

 On the morning of 2 February 2004, Gaudissard entered a block of flats in Pertuis, then cut off the electricity to the building.
 Muriel Montborgne, Gaudissard's 40-year-old sister-in-law, was alerted by the power cut and decided to go downstairs to see what was causing it.
 She opened the door to get down there, but just then Gaudissard jumped out and pounced on her.
-He hits her and threatens to kill her with his knife.
+He hit her and threatened to kill her with his knife.
 Gaudissard tied her up, dragged her onto the sofa and raped her.
 Meanwhile, one of Muriel's neighbours heard her screams and alerted the police, who arrived on the scene a few minutes later.
-At the sight of the police cars, Gaudissard threatens to kill Muriel and then leaves, jumping from balcony to balcony.
-Once downstairs, Gaudissard found himself locked in the ground floor garden.
-In the meantime, Muriel opens up to the police and confesses to the abuse she has just suffered, telling them that he has escaped into the enclosed garden of the residence.
+At the sight of the police cars, Gaudissard threatened to kill Muriel and then leaves, jumping from balcony to balcony.
+Once downstairs, Gaudissard found himself trapped in the ground floor garden.
+In the meantime, Muriel opened up to the police and described to the abuse she had just suffered, telling them that he has escaped into the enclosed garden of the residence.

 Gaudissard was immediately arrested and taken into custody.
 Meanwhile, Muriel's husband learned that she had been abused by Gaudissard, and in turn alerted the police in Aix-en-Provence.
-He now suspects Gaudissard of being behind the double homicide in Meyrargues, and explains that Audrey d'Amato was his secretary at work.
-When Major Daniel Bianco receives Montborgne's call, he quickly makes the connection with the Meyrargues case.
-What's more, he made another connection, in relation to Gaudissard's paraphernalia (gloves, cords, lighter, knife, plaster), which suggested that he was preparing to kill Muriel, as he had done with Audrey and Chantal 10 months earlier.
+He now suspected Gaudissard of being behind the double homicide in Meyrargues, and explained that Audrey d'Amato was his secretary at work.
+When Major Daniel Bianco received Montborgne's call, he quickly made the connection with the Meyrargues case.
+He made another connection, in relation to Gaudissard's paraphernalia (gloves, cords, lighter, knife, plaster), which suggested that he was preparing to kill Muriel, as he had done with Audrey and Chantal 10 months earlier.
 At the end of his police custody, Gaudissard was charged with Muriel's rape and remanded in custody at the Baumettes prison.